How much should I save for retirement?

 To work out how much you need to save, you need an idea of how long your retirement could last.
 This means estimating:

 A typical retirement age might be 65.
 You may wish to retire sooner, but you’ll need to factor this into your calculations (as it means less time saving and also more time living off your pension).
 If you retire later than 65, you may not need to save as much (but will probably be able to save more!).

 Lifespan is less easy to guess, but you can get a rough idea (based on your health and lifestyle) using a life expectancy calculator.
 Broadly, an average 40-year-old today who retires aged 65 could expect to live to 82 – meaning a 17-year retirement.
 Those who keep fit and have a healthier lifestyle could add 5 to 10 years to this.
 That’s good news for you, but it does mean you’ll need more savings.

 How much state pension will I receive?

-This works out as an income of £8,546 per year, guaranteed for life.
-The amount is also linked to inflation, so should maintain its buying power.
+This works out as an income of £8,767 per year, guaranteed for life.
+The amount will also increase over time, so will maintain its buying power - and when inflation and/or wage growth is below 2.5 per cent it will actually outgrow both of them, thanks to the 'triple lock'.
 On its own it’s clearly not enough to live on, but may be vital in helping you achieve a sustainable retirement income from your private pension(s).

 Do I have any final salary pensions?